davidesclosa/davidesclosa.github.io/README.md

 # Davide Sclosa {#home}
-I am a mathematician.
+I do mathematics.

+# Research Interests {#research}
 I am broadly interested in connections between discrete and continuous structures.

-# Research Interests {#research}

 ## Dynamical Systems, Graphs, and Graph Limits
 Dynamical systems on graphs occur naturally as models of real-life phenomena.
 Typically, each vertex represents some dynamical quantity, each edge represents an interaction between two of these quantities, and the goal is understanding the collective behavior of the system.
 I am particularly in two aspects. interested in the relation between combinatorial properties of the underlying graph and long-term properties of the associated dynamics.
 I obtained results relating graph homology, graph coverings, and symmetries to dynamics.